AntonFriberg/pytorch-cinic-10/README.md

 is a drop in replacement to [CIFAR-10] which increases the difficulty of the image classification task.

+By changing the dataset we increase the amount of images from 60,000 to 270,000.
+The images have the same size as in the CIFAR set and has equal train, validation and test splits.

 In addition to the dataset change this example also contains a number of other changes including:

 - Cosine annealing learning rate scheduler.
 - Training time output.
-- Dockerfile for simple dependency management
+- Dockerfile for simple dependency management.

 [CIFAR-10]: https://www.cs.toronto.edu/%7Ekriz/cifar.html